-Fixed income securities held by the Fund are subject to interest rate risk, call risk, prepayment and extension risk, credit risk, and liquidity risk, which are more fully described below.
+Fixed income securities held by the Fund are subject to interest rate risk, call risk, prepayment and extension risk, credit risk, duration risk and liquidity risk, which are more fully described below.
 In addition, current market conditions may pose heightened risks for fixed income securities.
-Current interest rates have been at or near historic lows in recent years, and as the Federal Reserve Board has begun tapering its quantitative easing program and raising the federal funds rate, there is a risk that interest rates will rise.
+Current interest rates have been at or near historic lows in recent years, and therefore there is a risk that interest rates will rise.
 Future increases in interest rates could result in less liquidity and greater volatility of fixed income securities.
 The Fund may lose money if short-term or long-term interest rates rise sharply in a manner not anticipated by Fund management.
 Moreover, new regulations applicable to and changing business practices of financial intermediaries restricting their market marking activities for certain fixed income securities, which may reduce the liquidity and increase the volatility for such fixed income securities.
+The fixed-income securities market can be susceptible to increases in volatility and decreases in liquidity.
+Liquidity may decline unpredictably in response to overall economic conditions or credit tightening.
+For example, a general rise in interest rates may cause investors to move out of fixed income securities on a large scale, which could adversely affect the price and liquidity of fixed income securities and could also result in increased redemptions for the Fund.